curvefi/curve-dao-contracts/doc/README.md

 withdrawal, withdrawal of minted CRV tokens) and is applied until the next action this user performs.

+If no users vote-lock any CRV (or simply don't have any), the inflation will simply be distributed proportionally to the liquidity $b_u$ each one of them provided.
+However, if a user stakes much enough CRV, he is able to boost his stream of CRV by up to factor of 2.5 (reducing it slightly for all users who are not doing that).

 Implementation details are such that a user gets the boost actual at the time of the last action or checkpoint.
 Since the voting power decreases with time, it is favorable for users to apply a boost and do no further actions until they vote-lock